SIMLA: The Spitzer Infrared Spectrograph Mapping Legacy Archive: SIMLA Pipeline

 \subsection{Spectral Map Assembly with \texttt{CUBISM}}

-After the background is created for a mapping-mode AOR, it and the constituent BCDs are input to \texttt{CUBISM} for the spectral cube assembly. \texttt{CUBISM} was designed for interactive usage, including image, cube, and spectrum viewers, and a variety of tools for validating and improving the quality of the output cube.
+After the background and the background uncertainty is created for a mapping-mode AOR, they and the constituent BCDs of the AOR are input to \texttt{CUBISM} for the spectral cube assembly. \texttt{CUBISM} was designed for interactive usage, including image, cube, and spectrum viewers, and a variety of tools for validating and improving the quality of the output cube.
 For SIMLA, we drive \texttt{CUBISM} ``lights-out'' by directly calling underlying methods, including the automatic bad pixel flagging for global pixels.
 The default \texttt{CUBISM} bad pixel algorithm was used with a threshold minimum fraction of occurrence beyond 4$\sigma$ of 40\%.
-The most recent \texttt{CUBISM} calibration set\footnote{\texttt{irs\_2010\_12\_22-pb-pfc-trim-omega-lhllbiasfork-slft.cal}} was used to provide extended source flux calibration, \texttt{wavelength} area layout, the \texttt{wavelength} solution, and other calibration information.
+The most recent \texttt{CUBISM} calibration set\footnote{\texttt{irs\_2010\_12\_22-pb-pfc-trim-omega-lhllbiasfork-slft.cal}} was used to provide extended source flux calibration, \texttt{wavesamp} area layout, the wavelength solution, and other calibration information.